 If you are past the predicted ovulation day, you will not see the ovulation symbol until ovulation has been confirmed by the algorithm.
-Using LH tests when the app urges you to will help the app to confirm ovulation faster.
+Using LH tests when the app urges you to will help the algorithm to confirm ovulation faster.

 The phases and their temperatures

 During the first part of your cycle, the follicular phase, your body temperature is lower due to the high estrogen levels.
 This is also where your fertile window lies, the six days per cycle where intercourse could lead to a pregnancy.
 The follicular phase ends when ovulation occurs, which is on cycle day 17 on average for all our users.

 Ovulation is when your ovary releases an egg, this egg travels through your fallopian tubes where it can be fertilized by sperm waiting there.
-The app takes into consideration that sperm can survive up to 5 days in the female body.
+The algorithm takes into consideration that sperm can survive up to 5 days in the female body.
 When ovulation has occurred the body enters the luteal phase and releases the progesterone, this hormone aids the fetus’ development if conception occurs.
 If conception did not occur the egg will be flushed out with the period later on.